deck-app/laravel/README.md

 The Bitnami Laravel Development Container has been carefully engineered to provide you and your team with a highly reproducible Laravel development environment.
 We hope you find the Bitnami Laravel Development Container useful in your quest for world domination.
 Happy hacking!

 ## Getting started
-he quickest way to get started with the Bitnami Laravel Development Container is using docker-compose.
+The quickest way to get started with the Bitnami Laravel Development Container is using docker-compose.

 Begin by creating a directory for your Laravel application:
 ```